Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Unless there is some strong reason this H.R grounding is selected.
 Because of cost and other reasons distribution TRX earthing used for gen. neutral earthing

-– There TRX 4.16kv winding capacitance connecting bus duct or cable capacitance, if any surge arrestors etc are required to size sec. the resistance that will be connected in secondary earthing distribution TRX.
+– There is TRX 4.16kv winding capacitance connecting bus duct or cable capacitance if any surge arrestors etc are required to size sec. the resistance that will be connected in secondary earthing distribution TRX.

 – I feel resistance grounding is required only when their high SLG fault current is above 80% of breaker capacity in LV swbd.
 Breaker rated normal current rating selected based on the load connected.
 Basic considerations in distribution grounding systems are Economics, Control of overvoltages, control of fault current magnitude, and ground fault protection.